It refers to the inability of an individual to completely close the eyelids and can cause dry eyes and irritation, and even permanent damage.

 The bulging and sunken eyes can also lead to Lagoftalmo.

 Using your medical history and a physical examination, your doctor will try to discover the underlying cause of Lagoftalm.
-Be sure to tell your doctor about any recent injury or infection that you do not know about.
+Tell your doctor about any recent injury or infection you do not know about.

 Your doctor will probably also perform some tests.
 You may be asked to look down when you try to close your eyes.
 Your doctor will measure the space between your eyelids with a ruler.

 The next step for the diagnosis of Lagoftalmo is to test the eyelids.
 This is done by asking the patient to look down and slowly try to close their eyes.
-If the patient can not close the eyes completely, the diagnosis of Lagoftalmo is confirmed.
+If the patient can not complete the eyes thoroughly, the diagnosis of Lagoftalmo is confirmed.

 The grade of Lagoftalmo needs to be measured to formulate a treatment plan.